Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 Students said most interesting question asked at Belmont University College of Pharmacy discussed various topics including envisioning themselves in the future, views on the healthcare system, essential pharmacist skills, personal experiences related to family, and reasons for pursuing pharmacy.
 The interview style appeared to be conversational and focused on getting to know the candidates authentically, with no specific scenario or situational questions mentioned, indicating a more relaxed and natural dialogue format.

-who will support me while I am attending pharmacy school especially I have a 2 year old kid?
+Who will support me while I am attending pharmacy school especially I have a 2 year old kid?

 All questions were very conversational.
 There was zero situational/scenario questions with prompts.
 Questions that really help them to determine if you're a good fit for the school.
 They wanted to make sure you was being yourself and that you didn't come into the interview acting like a robot.